What Does It Mean To Be Falling In And Out Of Love?

 However, people attempt to nonetheless model the emotion and how it should work.
-Many psychologists subscribe to a “triangular theory of love,” which proposes that there are three dimensions that describe different types of love -- intimacy, attraction, and commitment -- which constitute consummate love; what we think of when we envision the perfect marriage or long term relationship is typically a perfect consummate love.
+Many psychologists subscribe to a “triangular theory of love,” which proposes that there are three dimensions which describe different types of love -- intimacy, attraction, and commitment -- and constitute consummate love.
+What we think of when we envision the perfect marriage or long-term relationship is typically a perfect consummate love.

-The first characteristic of true love is intimacy -- the two of you have some kind of connection.
+With intimacy, the two of you have some kind of energetic connection, which can feel electric.
 Friendships are intimate, as are familial bonds, and true love needs to have the same kind of connection or else it can run into trouble.
 Knowing your partner and wanting to know them more deeply every day is part of what makes love so beautiful, and is part of why many people who are deeply in love might call their partner their best friend.

-The second is romantic attraction or passion.
 What is romantic attraction, you may ask?
 It simply means that the two of you are physically or emotionally attracted to one another.
-Sexual attraction is prevalent at the beginning of a relationship, but true love will always have some form of sex regardless of the state of the relationship.
+Sexual attraction is prevalent at the beginning of a relationship, and true love will often involve some form of sex throughout the duration of the relationship.
 This aspect distinguishes true love from friendship or other forms of companionship.

-Third, there needs to be some form of commitment -- short term, commitment is the decision to be with someone in a romantic capacity; long term, commitment means a desire to build some sort of life with them, and to be there for them, consistently.
-Being committed to someone might mean you want to move in with them, work on the same life goals, start a family, and grow old together, or it might simply mean you want to be with this person in whatever capacity you can.
+Short-term commitment is usually an intentional decision or passive acceptance to be with someone in a romantic capacity.
+In a long-term commitment, there is usually a desire to build some sort of life with a person, to be there for them consistently, and to deepen your connection with them.
+Being committed to someone might mean you want to move in with them, collaborate on the same life goals, start a family, and grow old together, or it might simply mean you want to be with this person in whatever capacity you can.

 Research shows that love involves a release of hormones.
 When you fall in love, your brain releases feel-good chemicals that are associated with reproduction, calming, and happiness.
-If you have ever looked at a past relationship and wondered, "how did I ever fall in love with them?”, hormones could be partially to blame -- there was something about that person that made you release a bunch of chemicals that made you associate that person with good feelings and bliss.
+If you have ever looked at a past relationship and wondered, "How did I ever fall in love with them?” hormones could be partially to blame -- there was possibly something about that person that prompted a release of chemicals which influenced you to associate that person with good feelings and bliss.

 Falling Out Of Love

 Does love fade away?
 Yes, it happens when one or both falls out of love.
 Falling out of love is quite interesting.
-Sometimes, it can be gradual.
-Little things about your partner bother you and break down the feelings you have, or enough knock-down drag-out arguments with your partner over time might leave you feeling resentful or mistrustful enough to erode your love.
+Sometimes, it can be a gradual process.
+Little things about your partner bother you and break down the feelings you have, or you endure enough knock-down drag-out arguments with your partner over time and feel resentful or mistrustful.

 However, sometimes you fall out of love instantly, and sometimes you may feel like you fell out of love for no good reason.
-It is a scary thought: not only might you one day suddenly completely change your own life when you realize your feelings have dissipated, you might also be liable to break the heart of someone you care for without much cause or warning.
+It can be a disturbing thought.
+Not only might you one day suddenly completely change your own life when you realize your feelings have dissipated, you might also devastate someone you care for without much warning.

-- A lack of communication.
-This is a big one, and one of the reasons why relationships fail.
-When you're first in love, you spend a lot of time talking to your partner.
+This is a big reason why relationships fail.
+When you're first in love, you likely spend a lot of time talking to your partner.
 Naturally, as you settle in with them and feel as though you know them intimately enough, communication may decrease.
 However, in a healthy relationship, communication is an ongoing process.
 In an unhealthy relationship, couples barely talk, and when they do, it is to argue.
 Miscommunication is another thing that can lead to relationship problems, and it can be due to the lack of communication.

-- Boredom and routine.
-The brain requires stimulation, and if the relationship is just all the same events on a different day, then it may affect how in love you are with a person.
-A good couple will be trying different things and going on adventures to keep the love going strong.
+The brain requires stimulation, and if the relationship repeats all the same events each day, then it may affect how in love you are with a person.
+An enduring couple will try different ways to deepen their connection and enjoy life, such as going on adventures to keep the love going strong.
 While it can be hard to escape the monotony of life, you should try your hardest to make it as entertaining as possible.

-- Attraction issues.
-Sometimes, your partner stops looking as appealing to you as they may once had; they may gain weight or have aged poorly.
-Other times, you just simply lose attraction, regardless of what your partner looks like.
+Sometimes, your partner stops looking as appealing to you as they once did; they may gain weight or have age poorly.
+Other times, your attraction simply fades over time, regardless of your partner’s appearance.
 Changes to non-physical attributes that may have once attracted you can play a hand as well -- perhaps their personality changed in a significant way that no longer appeals to you, or perhaps your preferences changed over time.